 Steeped in authentic history, we bring you a distinctive combination of historic elegance and contemporary service.
 Hulbert House offers a luxury, boutique accommodation experience suitable for all discerning international and domestic travellers.
-Each of the stunning suites has its own independent character and each is named after a prominent individual in the Homesteads history; from the Boult Suite named after Philip Burbage Boult who was granted the land in 1876 to the Firth Suite named after Horatio Nelson Firth, whose family lived here between 1889 and 1901 at which point Firth was sent to prison for embezzlement.
+Each of the stunning rooms has its own independent character and each is named after a prominent individual in the Homesteads history; from the Boult Suite named after Philip Burbage Boult who was granted the land in 1876 to the Firth Room named after Horatio Nelson Firth, whose family lived here between 1889 and 1901 at which point Firth was sent to prison for embezzlement.

 Hulbert House has a New Zealand Historic Places covenant protecting its historical significance for future generations.

 The new interior design was created for us by Neil McLachlan.
 He was careful to preserve the period details and further enhance these with the use of splendid English wallpapers and a custom milled carpet was commissioned from New Zealand wool with the design inspired by willow pattern china.
 A judicious combination of patterned textiles have added further zing, while large scale French antiques and chandeliers ensure a pervading sense of opulence.
 A newly constructed 'Palm House' in what was the rear courtyard of the dwelling incorporates the original service wing and features custom made tiles which adorn a full height chimney breast.
 Close attention to detail has resulted in a truly extraordinary interior.

 1871 Land officially granted to Michael John Malaghan, owner of the Prince of Wales (Mountaineer) Hotel, who became Mayor of Queenstown shortly afterwards

 1874 A small timber cottage is constructed on site, along with two outbuildings to the north